Coordinate-based meta-regression algorithms

 print(

-"P-values of difference in two moderator effectors (`sample_size-avg_age`) is {}".format(
+"P-values of the difference between two moderator effects (`sample_size-avg_age`) is {}".format(

 contrast_result.tables["p_standardized_sample_sizes-standardized_avg_age"]